 Of the speakers chosen to speak at the convention — and there were many — two that definitely deserve more attention are the former U.S. Ambassador to the United Nations Nikki Haley and First Lady Melania Trump.
 These two influential women chose to take a conciliary tone and reach out to Americans as a whole.

-When one looks at the current social and political climate that we live in — one where unarmed Black people are more likely than members of other racial groups to get shot by police officers, one where public health is politicized, one where immigrants in a country of immigrants are demonized, one where the equality for LGBTQ+ people isn’t always a guarantee, amongst other pressing and innumerable issues — it’s nice knowing that even some of the issues that matter to most people are becoming bipartisan.
+When one looks at the current social and political climate that we live in — one where unarmed Black people are more likely than members of other racial groups to get shot by police officers, one where public health is politicized, one where immigrants in a country of immigrants are demonized, one where the equality for LGBTQ+ people isn’t always a guarantee, amongst other pressing and innumerable issues — it’s nice knowing that even some of the issues that matter to most people are becoming increasingly recognized by the GOP.

 In the First Lady’s speech, Melania Trump talked about her experience growing up in Yugoslavia and immigrating to the United States in search of opportunity.
 Additionally, the First Lady spoke about her anti-bullying campaigns, offered recognition of racial unrest and America’s uneasy past after the death of George Floyd and expressed acknowledgement of the financial and health struggles that many Americans are having during the ongoing pandemic.
 These statements are especially notable — and ironic — when one considers President Trump’s words and actions in these areas.